-England v Belgium
+Lionesses thrash Belgium to retain Arnold Clark Cup

 Post update

-Offside, Belgium Women.
-Kassandra Missipo tries a through ball, but Sarah Wijnants is caught offside.

-Attempt blocked.
-Georgia Stanway (England) right footed shot from the centre of the box is blocked.
-Assisted by Chloe Kelly.

-Attempt missed.
-Lauren James (England) right footed shot from the centre of the box is close, but misses to the right.
+Attempt saved.
+Lauren Hemp (England) left footed shot from very close range is saved in the centre of the goal.

-Attempt blocked.
-Georgia Stanway (England) right footed shot from outside the box is blocked.
-Assisted by Ella Toone.

-Goal!
-England 1, Belgium Women 0.
-Chloe Kelly (England) right footed shot from very close range to the bottom right corner.

 Post update